-If you’re not running a WordPress blog, then social sharing plugins might be out of your reach, while there’s plenty of those available for free download, there’s also plenty of jQuery plugins built for the purpose of social sharing and social optimization. jQuery’s best known as the animation framework for doing all kinds of cool things with your website, there’s really very little that jQuery can’t do, but a whole lot of what it can!
-Social media is the second most important asset, in marketing, after the content itself.
-If you’re not using social media to promote your content, then you’re clearly leaving a lot of untapped opportunities on the table, and for what reason?
+If you’re not running a WordPress blog, then social sharing plugins might be out of your reach.
+While there’s plenty of those available for free download, there’s also plenty of jQuery plugins for social media sharing and social optimization. jQuery is best known as an animation framework for doing all kinds of cool things with your website.
+There’s really very little that jQuery can’t do.
+Social media is the second most important asset in marketing after the content itself.
+If you’re not using social media to promote your content, then you’re clearly leaving many untapped opportunities on the table.

 Social Share Privacy

-jsSocials has had a run for a couple of years now, and it is finally reaching a phase in its development where the buttons have become perfectly designed to be appropriate even for the most complex of designs.
-It’s amazing how far developers are willing to go to provide the open-source community with widgets and plugins such as this one.
-First impressions are great, users of jsSocials can select from 4 pre-defined designs which are optimized for maximum design visibility in a multitude of situations.
-Choose from flat, classic, minimal, or plain designs to best suit your needs, and don’t worry about the sizes of the buttons, as the plugin will accommodate pretty much any desirable result that you’re trying to achieve.
+jsSocials has had a run for a couple of years now.
+It is finally reaching a phase in its development where the buttons have become perfectly designed to be appropriate even for the most complex of designs.
+It’s amazing how far developers are willing to go to provide the open-source community with widgets and plugins such as this one. jsSocials users can select from four predefined designs optimized for maximum design visibility in a multitude of situations.
+Choose from flat, classic, minimal, or plain designs to best suit your needs.
+Don’t worry about the buttons’ sizes as the plugin will accommodate pretty much any result that you’re trying to achieve.

-A noticeable trend in social sharing widgets that has emerged in the recent year has been jumbo sized social buttons with an added counter.
-These jumbo widgets are often used amongst websites and blogs that create content for the purpose of being shared on social media extensively, so think of websites like viral news, media content, and similar niches where the emphasis is put on sharing, other than the content.
-As of now jumboShare supports Facebook, Twitter, Google Plus, LinkedIn, Pinterest, and Buffer buttons.
-Essentially majority of the networks that your readers would be sharing to if you run an international website.
-Counter is made possible by using the Social Share Count API from donReach.
-The actual jQuery source code is only 70 lines big, so you will be adding significant performance improvements to your existing sharing widgets if you plan to use jumboShare.
+A noticeable trend in social sharing widgets involves jumbo-sized social buttons with an added counter.
+These widgets are often for websites that create content for the purpose of being shared on social media extensively.
+These websites put the emphasis on sharing rather than the content.
+Currently, jumboShare supports Facebook, Twitter, Google Plus, LinkedIn, Pinterest, and Buffer buttons.
+These are essentially the networks that your readers would share your content with if you run an international website.
+A counter is available through the Social Share Count API from donReach.
+The actual jQuery source code is only 70 lines big.
+So, you will be adding significant performance improvements to your existing sharing widgets if you use jumboShare.

 Simple Sharing Buttons Generator

 Not in the mood to mess around with custom scripts and configurations?
-Well then.. the easiest solution after that is to use a generator, and we’ve found one just for you.
-The process is rather simple, first you select from a style of icons that best reflect your website design, from thereon you can choose the networks you want to display sharing buttons for (Facebook, Twitter, Tumblr, WordPress, etc,.), and finally you have to specifiy your website info, like the URL and description of the page, and optionally also your Twitter username, while this approach seems painful at first, you only have to do it once to grab the configuration parameters for how to set up all your other URLs.
-Being an open-source project, anyone can contribute something of their own through a revision.
+Well then, the easiest solution is to use a generator, and we’ve found one just for you.
+The process is rather simple.
+First, select a style of icons that best reflects your website’s design.
+Next, choose the networks you want to display sharing buttons for (Facebook, Twitter, Tumblr, WordPress, etc.).
+Finally, you have to specify your website info, like the URL and the page description.
+You may also provide your Twitter username.
+While this approach seems painful at first, you only have to do it once to grab the configuration parameters for setting up all your other URLs.
+Because this is an open-source project, anyone can contribute something to it through a revision.

-At the first glance Sharrre plugin doesn’t look like much, but as you go deeper into the possibilities, you quickly realize how constructive this sharing plugin really is.
-The things that stand out are configuration and personalization options, on top of a solid performance optimization that doesn’t slow your pages down.
-Sharrre has a library of different demo examples, some are traditional, while others resemble a jumbo-like sharing widget that provides a big share counter at the top of the widget.
-For data scientists, there’s an option to show social shares in a pie chart fashion; for those overly technical bloggers!
-The documentation outlines how each individual button can be configured with custom settings, while allowing for most of the plugin to be infused with custom settings — with more than 1,000 stars on GitHub — it’s okay to say that Sharrre will do the job well.
+At first glance, the Sharrre plugin doesn’t look like much, but you’ll quickly realize how constructive it really is.
+The features that stand out are the configuration and personalization options.
+It also provides a solid performance optimization that doesn’t slow your pages down.
+Sharrre has a library of different demo examples.
+Some are traditional, while others resemble a jumbo-like sharing widget that provides a big share counter at the top of the widget.
+For data scientists, there’s an option to show social shares in a pie chart fashion.
+If you’re a technical blogger, the documentation outlines how you can configure each individual button with custom settings.

 Share42 is another grounded generator of social buttons for websites of any type.
-First you have to decide on the size of the buttons (of which there are 3 choices), then you have more than 40+ social networks buttons to choose from that you know will perform well on your website, after that you need to work through the custom options; do you want your buttons to be vertical sticky, or plain horizontal?
-After options have been specified, you can either download the final script, or preview it in your browser to understand how it’s going to look.
+First, you have to decide on the size of the buttons, of which there are three choices.
+Then, you have more than 40+ social network buttons to choose from that you know will perform well on your website.
+After that, you need to work through the custom options.
+Do you want your buttons to be vertical sticky or plain horizontal?
+After making your choice, you can either download the final script or preview it in your browser.

 Simple Share Buttons

 Did you ever plan on investing for a social sharing script?
-Once you go through the demo of Simple Share Buttons.. you might consider doing so.
+Once you go through the demo of Simple Share Buttons, you might consider doing so.
 This mobile-first and responsive script provides a selection of more than 10 unique and most popular social networks out there.
 Use custom shortcodes to display your sharing buttons anywhere on the design of the site.
-If you’re keen on keeping track of your performance, you can opt to track the clicks that are being sent your way to understand how each post is being shared across which networks.
-And it does work for WordPress, so you can take it for a spin without an investment, but if you do invest — you get even more options for customizing the script for a personalized experience.
+If you’re keen on keeping track of your performance, you can opt to track the clicks that are being sent your way.
+This way, you can understand how each post is being shared across which networks.
+It does work for WordPress, so you can take it for a spin without an investment.
+If you do invest, you get even more options for customizing the script for a personalized experience.

-Shareaholic was founded more than 7 years ago, it was built as a weekend project to test the waters for social exposure on the web, which quickly grew into a self-sustainable platform that reaches 500,000,000 users on monthly basis.
+Developers built Shareaholic more than seven years ago to test the waters for social exposure on the web.
+It quickly grew into a self-sustainable platform that reaches 500,000,000 users on a monthly basis.
 Hundreds of thousands of websites, blogs, and content platforms depend on Shareaholic for precise sharing buttons that deliver a stellar user experience.
-Before you get access to the actual widget, you have to go through a series of options to personalize your widget for your site needs.
-The process goes a little like this, first you choose from a theme and a headline you’d like to use, then you have to select from the button position, layout, size, whether to show counters or not, and the final alignment.
-All icon colors can be customized, or you can use default ones which are also the colors that each network uses generally.
-Through a single click you can add or remove social services to better tailor the sharing experience for the kind of audience that you’re serving.
+Before you get access to the actual widget, you have to go through a series of options to personalize it.

 donReach Social Tools